We moved the kitchen from the back of this large Edwardian house to one of the more generous principal rooms.

 Our brief was based on a period design but with fresh colours.
 We wanted to create a practical and relaxed room that didn't look contrived.
 The kitchen is blessed with a pantry next door and adjoins the dining room, making this a real family space.

-The room centres around an early nineteenth-century elm farmhouse preparation table and a tall Bath dresser, showcasing a collection of early Wedgwood and English delft china.
-We also created a fantastic display using an array of bottles from an open cask mine in Hungary and wrapped in explosive wire to add colour and interest.
+The room centres around an early nineteenth-century elm farmhouse preparation table and a tall bespoke Bath-style dresser, showcasing a collection of early Wedgwood and English delft china.
+We also created a fantastic display using an array of decorated bottles to add colour and interest.